DataSpott/sgt_analysis/sgt_analyser_manual.md

 * <a href="https://github.com/DataSpott/SGT-Analysis/blob/master/example_data/tecan_sunrise_test_data.xlsx">Tecan-Sunrise example-file</a>
 * <a href="https://github.com/DataSpott/SGT-Analysis/blob/master/example_data/tecan_infinite_test_data.xlsx">Tecan-Infinite example-file</a>

-Alternatively download the example files directly from the Git-repository "SGT-Analysis".
+Alternatively if you cloned the repository or use the docker-image both example files are directly included in the subdirectory *"example_data"* in the *"sgt_analysis"*-directory.
-* For this enter the subdirectory "Example data" by double left-click.
-* Then left-click on either of the example file-names to open it.
-* By left-clicking the download-button the file is downloaded to your computer

-When running the first block "Data-upload and program-initialization" you can then browse for the example-files and upload them as described under chapter "2.2.
-Executing the program in Google Colab".
+When running the program in *Google Colab* browse for the example-files and upload them as described under chapter *"2.2.
+Executing the program in Google Colab"*.
+If you instead run the program in the commandline (either on your own system or in the container) use the input-flag (see *"3.2.
+Executing the program with Shell-commandline"*) to specify the file and path to it.

-* follow the instructions as described in chapter "2.2.
-Executing the program in Google Colab"
+* using *Google Colab* follow the instructions as described in chapter "2.2.
+Executing the program in Google Colab" and at the according points insert the parameters provided in the following table.
-* at the according points insert the following parameters:
+* when using the commandline add the values provided in the following table after the corresponding flags.

 |Parameter | Value| Comment|
 |-|-|-|